Princess Diana’s Former Lover, Art Dealer Oliver Hoare, Dead At Age 73

 Art dealer, and the former lover of Princess Diana, Oliver Hoare, has died in France, aged 73, from cancer, according to the Daily Mail.

 Oliver Hoare was an art history student at the Sorbonne before he went on to join Christie’s and begin his career in dealing with fine art in 1967.
-In addition to dealing in art, Hoare became “embroiled in the inquiry into the financial dealings of Sheik Saud Al Thani of Qatar, the world’s biggest art collector,” in 2005 according to the Daily Mail.
+In addition to dealing in art, Hoare became “embroiled in the inquiry into the financial dealings of Sheik Saud Al Thani of Qatar, the world’s biggest art collector” in 2005 according to the Daily Mail.

-During the inquiry into his dealings with the Sheik, invoices showed that Hoare had sold him more than £20 million ($USD26 million) in artworks.
+During the inquiry into his dealings with the sheik, invoices showed that Hoare had sold him more than £20 million ($USD26 million) in artworks.
 It was also alleged that Al Thani was “embezzling funds from the country by getting vastly inflated invoices sent for art he was buying for the Qatar state,” according to The Sun.
 Both parties maintained their innocence in the matter and charges were eventually dropped.

 However, arguably, it is his affair with Princess Diana that has brought him the most fame.